 The California State University, San Marcos School of Nursing offers nursing programs to empower the next generation of Latina nurses.
 California State University’s offer these program on campus and online.
 CSUSM’s School of Nursing has been recognized among the best nursing schools in the state of California.
 The school offers traditional, accelerated, and online nursing programs to meet the needs of each student.
 Additionally, nursing degree graduates pass the NCLEX pass rate of nearly 98%.

-California State University-San Marcos was established in 1989.
-California State University is one of the 23 member schools that make the California State University system.
-The school’s 325+-acre campus is home to nearly 14,000 students studying for degrees offer by the school’s colleges.
-CSUSM’s campus is located about eight miles from the Pacific Ocean and only a half-hour north of San Diego.
+California State University San Marcos opened in 1989.
+CSU is one of the 23 member schools that make up the California State University system.
+The school’s 325+-acre campus is home to nearly 14,000 students studying for degrees offered by the school’s colleges.
+CSUSM’s campus is in San Marcos, about eight miles from the Pacific Ocean and only a half-hour north of San Diego.

 Hispanic Representation: 28%

-The City University of New York’s Lehman College School of Health Science, Human Services and Nursing offers nursing programs that have been recognized as the finest offered in the state of New York.
-Nursing degree graduates enter the nursing field prepared to professional contribute to the health needs of each patient.
+The City University of New York’s Lehman College School of Health Science, Human Services, and Nursing offer nursing programs that have been recognized as the finest offered in the state of New York.
+Nursing degree graduates enter the nursing field prepared to professionally contribute to the health needs of each patient.
 The largely Hispanic population in the New York City borough of the Bronx has a great opportunity to earn a nursing degree from a top-rated school CUNY Lehman College.